 This zero proof bourbon has 15 calories, 4g carbohydrates and 2g sugar in a 2oz pour, which is significantly less than alcoholic whiskey.
 Ingredients include sugar as a sweetener.

 Taste: Spiritless Kentucky 74 tastes sweet and smoky, but does not taste like bourbon.
 There is a hint of vanilla, a hint of spice, but it could be described as charred wood chip water.
 Unfortunately, unlike Lyre’s American Malt, Kentucky 74 does not shine sipped neat or in spirit-forward mocktails like a virgin Old Fashioned.
 However, this oak/smoke essence carries into some well blended alternative drinks.

 After several mocktails tested, Spiritless proved its worth as very versatile in mocktails, with a favorite being the Non-Alcoholic Whiskey Sour.
 Also, after analyzing hundreds of reviews, Kentucky 74 is overwhelmingly the favorite among taste-testers.

 Because of this, Spiritless Kentucky 74 is the best non-alcoholic whiskey to use in mocktails.
 Read the full review to find out more details on zero proof cocktails with Kentucky 74 and what others are saying about it.
-Check latest price for Kentucky 74 on Better Rhodes.
+Check latest price for Kentucky 74 on Amazon.

 Whissin Non-Alcoholic Drink is produced by Industrias Espadafor, a company based in Granada, Spain.
 For four generations, the company has been producing non-alcoholic beverages after originally focusing on local wine and soft drinks.
 The name Whissin is a mashup of whiskey and sin, meaning “without” in Spanish.
 The bottle has a no-nonsense design, like something you would find alongside inexpensive mixers at your local corner store.